 A: May 17, 2019 marks the 65th year since this pivotal U.S. Supreme Court ruling which is one of the major waves of change associated with the Civil Rights Movement.

 Q: Why is the museum being located in a residential area?

-A. Hundreds of museums are located in residential areas and considered to be an asset, not a liability.
+A: Hundreds of museums are located in residential areas and considered to be an asset, not a liability.
 Because the founder is architect of the building; the location of the Cecil Williams Museum is actually a part of the DNA concept:upon graduating from high school, he wanted to study architecture but Blacks were unable to attend; he bought a drafting board and designed three homes he has lived in and which housed his photography operation.
 Throughout South Carolina and the United States, museums in residential areas include: Brown v.
-Board of Education National Historic Site, Monroe Street, Topeka,Kansas; Modeska Simkins House/Museum, 2025 Marion Street, Columbia, SC; Martin Luther King - Birth House, 501 Auburn Avenue, Atlanta, Georgia; Benjamin Mayes Historic Site, 229 Hospital Street, Greenwood, SC.
+Board of Education National Historic Site, Monroe Street, Topeka,Kansas; Modjeska Simkins House, Columbia, SC; Martin Luther King - Birth House, Atlanta, Georgia; Benjamin Mayes Historic Site, Greenwood, SC.